MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Methodology

-After processing all groups, the concatenated gate features $\{g^{2}_{j}\}_{j=1}^{6}$ are passed through a gating mechanism to generate channel-wise attention maps, highlighting the most essential channels based on their global context.
+After processing all groups, the concatenated gate features $\{g^{2}_{j}\}_{j=1}^{6}$ are passed through a gating mechanism to generate channel-wise attention maps that highlight the most salient channels based on their global context.
 This is achieved by sequentially applying spatial and channel compression, a non-linearity, channel expansion, and normalization.
-The produced attention maps are then multiplied by another set of concatenated features $\{g^{3}_{j}\}_{j=1}^{6}$, producing reweighted feature maps, enabling the model to focus on the most relevant features.
-Ultimately, the output is refined, combined with the original input for residual learning, and subjected to a ReLU activation function.
-This process preserves essential information from the original input while ensuring non-linearity in the final output, as shown in Figure~\ref{fig:MGFU}.
+The produced attention maps are then multiplied by another set of concatenated features $\{g^{3}_{j}\}_{j=1}^{6}$, yielding reweighted feature maps that enable the model to focus on the most relevant features.
+Ultimately, the output is refined, combined with the original input for residual learning, and then passed through a ReLU activation function.
+This process preserves essential information from the original input while ensuring non-linearity in the final output, as shown in \cref{fig:MGFU}.